 Flat Panel TVs have a greater display quality and may be connected to typical multimedia devices.
+These TVs can be connected to computers without any display flicker issues because there is no need to change the signal from digital to analog.
+These units can be mounted on permanent stands or to mobile carts.
 Possible connections are coaxial, composite (RCA), S-Video, component, HDMI, and VGA cable inputs, depending on the particular unit.

 DVD/VHS Combo Units Players

 DVD/VHS combo units give users the versatility to play both VHS tapes and DVD discs.
 These units typically have coaxial and composite cable connections.
 Some units provide component or HDMI output for the DVD side of the device.